Native American Justice

 - Amend the federal regulations to streamline the recognition process of Tribal Nations, and provide regulations for recognition of a Native Hawaiian Nation and other Pacific and Caribbean Islanders.

-- Protection of Native religious freedoms.
+- Protect Native religious freedoms.

-- Recognizing the principles in the United Nations Declaration of the Rights of Indigenous People; tribal consent to be a prerequisite before granting permits for construction projects on tribal treaty lands, waterways, and usual and accustomed areas.
+- Recognize the principles in the United Nations Declaration of the Rights of Indigenous People; tribal consent to be a prerequisite before granting permits for construction projects on tribal treaty lands, waterways, and usual and accustomed areas.

-- Returning dominant control of the Black Hills of South Dakota to the Sioux (Lakota/Dakota/Nakota) Nation.
+- Return dominant control of the Black Hills of South Dakota to the Sioux (Lakota/Dakota/Nakota) Nation.
 The Black Hills, considered sacred to those nations, were promised by treaty in 1868 and should be returned as promised.

-- Supporting the rights of tribes to regulate and manage their own environment and natural resources, including the right to hunt, fish and gather in their traditional usual and accustomed places, and rethinking treaties that have limited Tribes’ capacity to make such decisions.
+- Support the rights of tribes to regulate and manage their own environment and natural resources, including the right to hunt, fish and gather in their traditional usual and accustomed places, and rethinking treaties that have limited Tribes’ capacity to make such decisions.

 - Ensure full funding for the Indian Health Service and the establishment of at least one IHS clinic in each state, dependent on geographic area.

 - Fully fund the Violence Against Women Act (VAWA) and ensure its reauthorization in 2027 when it is set to expire.
-VAWA helps with the issues related to Savannah’s Act, and reflect the disturbing levels of unaddressed abuse and sex trafficking against all genders of Indigenous people in some Native American communities.
+VAWA helps with the issues related to Savannah’s Act, and reflects the disturbing levels of unaddressed abuse and sex trafficking against all genders of Indigenous people in some Native American communities.